nicksteinbauer/redbarncms/src/pages/projects/naval-station-water-system.md

 category: water
 featuredimage: /img/screenshot-2021-08-19-102631-1-.jpg
 ---
-This project designed a new water treatment system on a government site to remove unwanted manganese and iron from the water.
-The project also addressed pressure surge concerns by first modeling the surges and then offending and designing solutions to reduce and eliminate the surges.
+Red Barn prepared the water system upgrades for a Naval Recreation Base, which included a new treatment system to remove manganese and iron from the water,  as well as maintenance throughout the area on the water mains.
+The system has a new hydropneumatic tank and surge protection added throughout the base.
+The project addressed pressure surge concerns by first modeling the surges and then offending and designing solutions to reduce and eliminate the surges.